SamanthaBooth81/1stAnniversary/README.md

 # Anniversary1

 ## To Do List
-1. Create design
+1. Create design - done
-2. Find Font
+2. Find Font - done
-3. Build design
+3. Build design - in progress
-4. Try to add animations
+4. Try to add animations - done
-5. Buy a Domain Name
+5. Buy a Domain Name - n/a
-6. Learn how to link website to domain
+6. Learn how to link website to domain - n/a
-7. Publish Website
+7. Publish Website - done
-8. Add QR code to site to Anniversary Card
+8. Add QR code to site to Anniversary Card - in progress